metatensor/metatensor/docs/src/atomistic/reference/index.rst

 The atomistic machine learning models capabilities of metatensor are part of the :ref:`TorchScript API <torch-api-reference>`, and are installed when :ref:`installing the TorchScript API <install-torch>`.

-These capabilities can be used from either Python or C++.
-The Python API is documented below, and is part of the ``metatensor.torch.atomistic`` module.
+We provide code for using atomistic systems as input of a machine learning model with :py:class:`metatensor.torch.atomistic.System`, and exporting trained models with :py:class:`metatensor.torch.atomistic.MetatensorAtomisticModel`.

 .. toctree::
     :maxdepth: 1